 All that glitters is not gold, unless you are visiting the Palace of Versailles.
 This is a great day trip from Paris, if the weather is nice.
 The gardens were the envy of many European Monarchs and the hall of mirrors is a spectacle of glass, light and reflection.
 There is a fee to enter the Palace, but the gardens are free except Sunday when the Musical Fountains dazzle with musical syncopation.

-The Musay d’Orsay is a beautifully converted train station filled with many Impressionist paintings, sculptures and photographs from 1848-1914 from celebrated artists like Monet and Manet (I always get them confused), Degas, Rodin, and Gauguin.
+The Musay d’Orsay is a beautifully converted train station filled with many Impressionist paintings, sculptures and photographs from 1848-1914 from celebrated artists like Monet, Manet, Degas, Rodin, and Gauguin.

-Josephine Baker once said, “I like Frenchmen very much, because even when they insult you they do it so nicely.”
-I don’t agree, but I can understand why many Americans still believe all French people are arrogant.
-Avoid “animosity” by trying to speak a few phrases in French (hello, goodbye, how much, where is…) Don’t assume everyone speaks French (Parlez-vous Anglais?)
-Make sure to say hello/goodbye to shopkeepers (it’s considered rude otherwise, its akin to coming into someone’s home and not speaking).
+Avoid “animosity” by trying to speak a few phrases in French (hello, goodbye, how much, where is…) Don’t assume everyone speaks English (Parlez-vous Anglais?)
+Make sure to say hello and goodbye to shopkeepers (it’s considered rude otherwise, its akin to coming into someone’s home and not speaking).
 And most of all, don’t forget your camera!